 Everything I’m seeing about Pinterest at the moment says it’s not worth putting the time and effort into this platform to drive traffic anymore.
 So I can pretty much set fire to the two courses I bought on Pinterest strategy.
-Pinterests algorithms are changing like crazy, and it’s not going to help anyone make bank like it did in 2018.
+Insert major eye roll here.

-The forum I’m in is full of people panicking because their traffic and income has plummeted.
+The forum I’m in is full of people panicking because their Pinterest traffic and income has plummeted.
 It reminds me of Amazon’s drastic changes to their affiliate program in 2017 and 2020, which essentially slashed people’s income in half overnight.

 This is a good lesson in not “building a house on rented land” – i.e. not relying on a 3rd party platform to help you make money long-term.

-Main focus this month = content
+Main focus this month = content content content content

-Blogs generally take 6-8 months to start firing for SEO.
+Blogs generally take around 12 months to start firing for SEO on a new site, give or take.
 My aim is to write 50 posts by the 6 month mark (November), and 100 posts by 12 months.